Compare Xiaomi Redmi Note 12S vs Note 12 Pro: which is better? | NR

 Xiaomi Redmi Note 12S vs Note 12 Pro

-Here we compared two mid-range smartphones: the 6.43-inch Xiaomi Redmi Note 12S (with MediaTek Helio G96) that was released on March 6, 2023, against the Xiaomi Redmi Note 12 Pro, which is powered by MediaTek Dimensity 1080 and came out 4 months before.
+Here we compared two mid-range smartphones: the 6.43-inch Xiaomi Redmi Note 12S (with MediaTek Helio G96) that was released on March 6, 2023, against the Xiaomi Redmi Note 12 Pro, which is powered by Qualcomm Snapdragon 732G.
 On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences